Convex Programming Based Spectral Clustering: Connection with Computing Separable NMFs

-where \begin{enumerate}[{\normalfont (a)}] \item $\S$ is full column rank, \item $\C$ is nonnegative and every column $\c_i$ of $\C$ satisfies $\|\c_i\|_1 \le 1$. \end{enumerate} \end{assump} Note that (a) of Assumption \ref{Assump: B of SPA} does not require $\S$ to be nonnegative, unlike $\S$ in (\ref{Eq: separable matrix}).
-Let a matrix $\B$ satisfy Assumption \ref{Assump: B of SPA}.
-Assume that it is perturbed by a matrix $\R$ such that $\A = \B + \R$.
-Given the perturbed $\A$ and $k$ as input, the result of the analysis of Gillis and Vavasis tells us that SPA returns $k$ indices $i_1, \ldots, i_k$ such that the norm of the differences between $\a_{i_j}$ and $\s_j$ for every $j = 1, \ldots, k$ is bounded, if the norm of each column of $\R$ is smaller than some threshold.
-Here, $\a_{i_j}$ is the $i_j$th column of $\A$, and $\s_j$ is the $j$th column of $\S$.
-Gillis developed a successive nonnegative projection algorithm (SNPA) \cite{Gil14b}, whose robustness was shown under only (b) of Assumption \ref{Assump: B of SPA}.
-The ER algorithm developed in \cite{Miz14} serves as a preprocessor for enhancing the robustness of separable NMF algorithms such as SPA and SNPA.
-Its robustness was shown in Theorem 9 of that paper under stronger assumptions than Assumption \ref{Assump: B of SPA}.
+satisfying the following two conditions. \begin{enumerate}[({A}1)] \item $\S$ is full column rank. \item Every column $\h_i$ of $\H$ satisfies $\|\h_i\|_1 \le 1$. \end{enumerate} In their setup, $\C$ has to be nonnegative, but $\S$ does not necessarily have to be nonnegative, unlike $\S$ in (\ref{Exp: separable matrix}).
+Let $\A$ be of the form shown in (\ref{Exp: setup by Gillis and Vavasis}) and assume that it satisfies conditions (A1) and (A2).
+The perturbed matrix is given by $\tilde{\A} = \A + \R$ for $\R \in \Real^{k \times n}$.
+Given $\tilde{\A}$ and $k$ as input, Gillis and Vavasis showed in Theorem 3 of \cite{Gil14a} that, if $\| \R \|_2$ is smaller than some threshold, then SPA finds a column index set $I$ such that $\tilde{\A}(I)$ is close to $\S$.
+Gillis \cite{Gil14b} developed a successive nonnegative projection algorithm (SNPA), and showed in Theorem 3.22 of the paper that a similar robustness result holds for SNPA even if condition (A1) is replaced with a weaker condition.
+ELLI uses ER.
+The robustness of ER was shown in Theorem 9 of \cite{Miz14}, which assumes that conditions (A1) and (A2) are satisfied, and, in addition, $\S$ is nonnegative.

-Let us go back to $\P = \U\Q + \R$ shown in (\ref{Eq: expression of P}).
+Let us go back to $\P = \U\Q + \R$ shown in (\ref{Exp: P}).
 By choosing an \by{n}{n} permutation matrix $\Pib$, we can rearrange the columns of $\Q$ such that